thacherT1D/Learn-To-Code-JQuery-DOM/README.md

-# Learn To Code: Intro to JQuery and the DOM
+# Learn To Code: Intro to jQuery and the DOM

 Learn how to code the Galvanize way in jQuery and explore the Document Object Model (DOM).